Greek name: Reason for variations

 Since antiquity, there has been a strong tradition of naming the first and second sons after the paternal and maternal grandfathers and the first and second daughters after the paternal and maternal grandmothers.
+Although this tradition is partially challenged in modern urban Greece, it is still practiced in much of the country.

 This results in a continuation of names in the family line, but cousins with the same official name are almost always called by different shortened forms or diminutives.
-The French and German Wikipedias have detailed lists of Greek given names showing the widespread use of shortened forms and diminutives and shortened forms of diminutives in addition to the rarely used formal forms of the sometimes official Demotic Greek forms.
-These lists are understandable even if one doesn't understand German or French.
 These variants make it possible to differentiate between cousins despite these traditionally having the same official names because they are traditionally named after their grandparents.